usdot-fhwa-stol/carma-cloud/README.md

 | CARMA_ADMIN_PASSWORD | This is the password for the administrative user.                                    |
 | MAPBOX_ACCESS_TOKEN  | This is the API token for Mapbox.                                                    |
 | IMPLEMENTER_EMAIL    | This is your email address, used in the process of getting Letsencrypt certificates. |

+Once the `.env` file is populated, run `sudo docker-compose up -d`.
+You can monitor your logs with `sudo docker-compose logs -f`

 ## Errors